 Watch clouds build when air heats up during the day.
 Sometimes air really becomes saturated.
 Then storms can become intermittent all day and evening.

-Early on there had even been doubt that the Southwest U.S. had a Monsoon Season.
-Scientific analysis confirmed it in 1990 and 1993.
+Early on there had even been doubting that the Southwest U.S. had a Monsoon Season.
+The scientific analysis confirmed it in 1990 and 1993.
 The South West Arizona Monsoon Project found there truly was this seasonal wind shift bringing in water vapor.
 And subsequent rain storms.
 The terms they used varied:4

 A U.S./Mexico 2004 cooperative study was called: North American Monsoon Experiment.
 To scientifically describe the monsoon, and try predicting its patterns.
 The results:4